Posts

 Image

-The Doctor Examined, or Why William Thornton Did Not Design the Octagon House or the Capitol by Bob Arnebeck Table of Contents Chapter Six: Hallet Dismissed 57.
+The Doctor Examined, or Why William Thornton Did Not Design the Octagon House or the Capitol by Bob Arnebeck Table of Contents Chapter Five: Hallet Dismissed/Thornton Appointed 57.
 In 1948 the White House was gutted prior to a complete renovation.
 The building is about the size of the North Wing of the Old Capitol.
 This photo gives an idea of the shallow sandstone foundation of both building (be sure to click photo to enlarge it.
 58. Renovation of the White House in 1949 revealed the rough-hewn foundation of the 1790's where designs gave way to the reality of shovels, mallets and chisels.
 Before awarding Thornton $500 for his design in April 1793, the commissioners had asked the president to arrange for an audit of their operations.
 Rumors of their incompetence ever circulated in Georgetown, and they wanted to at least squelch those dealing with how they spent money.
 As befitted gentlemen of that era, they were also ever looking to control the cost of labor.
-They thought their hiring s...
+They thought ...

 Image